scalameta/scalameta/docs/hosts.md

 Another important goal of scala.meta is making typechecking transparent.
 For the users, the API simply exposes things like hygienic tree comparison, `Term.tpe` or `Ref.defn`, and it's the goal of the underlying infrastructure to magically make things work without having the user to understand and manage internal compiler state.

 Of course, at the lowest level there's no magic, and internally scala.meta trees feature three private fields equipped with getters and copy-on-write setters that carry semantic attributes: denotations (`.denot` and `.withDenot`), typings (`.typing` and `.withTyping`) and expansions (`.expansion` and `.withExpansion`).
+In order to set attributes in bulk, you can use `.withAttrs` that has multiple overloads which call into individual setters.

   1. Denotations are exclusive to names (i.e. to trees that inherit from `Name`: Term.Name, Type.Name, Ctor.Name, Name.Anonymous and Name.Indeterminate) and represent definitions that are referenced by those names.